kubernetes/website/docs/user-guide/deployments.md

 ### Canary Deployment

-If you want to run multiple versions of a container using the Deployment, you can just create multiple Deployments for different versions.
+If you want to roll out releases to a subset of users or servers using the Deployment, you can create multiple Deployments, one for each release, following the canary pattern described in [managing resources](/docs/user-guide/managing-deployments/#canary-deployments).

 ## Writing a Deployment Spec